Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Matrix Multiply Configuration Parameters
 -------------------------------------------

-For the Matrix Multiply (GeMM) library element, use the following list of configurable parameters and default values.
+For the Matrix Multiply (GEMM) library element, use the following list of configurable parameters and default values.

 .. table:: Matrix Multiply Configuration Parameters